graetz23/paxcc/README.md

 ## Introduction

 The PAX class is a C++ written _double linked object tree_.
-It is an enabler for parsing any kind of - hierarchically - structured data; e.g. XML.
+It is an enabler for parsing any kind of - hierarchically - structured data; e.g. _extensible markup language_ (XML).
 A simple SAX like interface is available for parsing to a PAX object tree.

 A _Pax_ objects can: